kamil-kw/kamil_cv_1st_project/README.md

 Color

-Color has been defined with usage paint eyedrop tool, the reason for that was to ensure consistent design with the background image.
+Color has been defined with a paint eyedrop tool, the reason for that was to ensure consistent design with the background image.

 Icons